The tough rules and how to fix Amazon book reviews.

 If any are missing, you can add them.

-Now, click on your book title and you will see this page.
+Now, click on your book title and select the version.
+Either paperback, hardcover or Kindle.
+You will see this page.

 One review problem solved

-Add your reviews and they will appear on your Amazon book page within 24 hours.
+Once you add your reviews they will appear on your Amazon book page within 24 hours.

 Now, don’t stop there.

-If you have a little HTML know-how, you can dress up your text too.
+If you have a little HTML know-how, you can dress up your text too with bold or italic.

 One more tip!

-Check in the top right corner, as if you have different versions of the same title, you will need to make the additions to each one.
+Check in the top right corner, as if you have different versions of the same title, you will need to make these additions to each one.

 Adding as much information about your book via your Author Page is always a good idea, as when you first publish through KDP or Createspace, there is very little descriptive information added.